NadiaChaabane/PI-UNet-thesis/thesis-code/README.md

 # Physics-Informed CNNs for the Poisson Equation

-This repository contains the implementation of my Bachelor's thesis:
+This repository contains the implementation of my Bachelor's thesis.
-**“Physics-Informed Convolutional Neural Networks for the 2D Poisson Equation with Perturbation-Aware Training.”**

 It reproduces the PI-UNet framework of [Zhao et al. (2023)](https://doi.org/10.1016/j.engappai.2022.105516) and extends it with **Gaussian blur** and **Gaussian noise** perturbations to systematically study model robustness.

 ---